Knowledge Hub

 Is utility model protection as popular as patent protection?

-Intellectual property professionals are often dismissive of utility model protection; however, there are several benefits to pursuing utility model protection which can be particularly useful for SMEs, as opposed to patent protection.
+Intellectual property professionals are often dismissive of utility model protection but there are several benefits to pursuing utility model protection which can be particularly useful for SMEs, as opposed to patent protection.

-Seeking protection through a utility model application is often a more cost-effective and time-efficient alternative to patent protection.
+Seeking protection through a utility model application is often a more cost-effective and quicker alternative to patent protection.

 What’s the difference between a utility model and patent?

-Utility model protection is not available worldwide and most notably it is not available in the UK, US or Canada.
-However, it is available in many key markets which are important to UK SMEs, including:
+Utility model protection is not available worldwide and most notably it is not available in the UK, US or Canada: Australia had so-called 'innovation patents', but they were abolished in 2021.
+Nor is there an EU system, although it has been discussed in the past.
+It is available in many key markets which are important to UK SMEs, including:

 • China